GoodNotes allows you to create shareable URLs to documents that others can use to access and edit them together with you.

 Instead of sending copies back and forth, merging different versions, making sure that everyone always has the latest information, or exporting large documents, you can now simply generate a link and share it however you want.

 - Sharing and accepting shared GoodNotes documents requires GoodNotes 5.5 or higher.
-Accepting shared documents currently requires an iPhone/iPad, so you'll need such a device to accept a document before editing it on a Mac.
-This is a known limitation.
+Accepting shared documents currently requires an iPhone/iPad, or a Mac on macOS Big Sur.

 - "Use iCloud" needs to be enabled in GoodNotes iCloud Settings.
 Changes synchronize between participants in real time, and via iCloud as a fallback.